-Full time footballer and part time Stuart Kenny look-a-like Gareth Bale sent shockwaves through the back pages of the tabloid press when he became the worlds most expensive Welshman when Spanish Club Real Madrid bought from from Tottenham Hotspur for €758billion.
+Full time footballer and part time Stuart Kenny look-a-like, Gareth Bale sent shockwaves through the back pages of the tabloid press when he became the worlds most expensive Welshman when Spanish club Real Madrid bought him from Tottenham Hotspur for €758billion.

 Garry B, now enjoys a relaxed life in the Spanish capital.
 But, being smack-bang in the middle of the country, there’s pretty much no surf scene.

-Born in Gods own country; Walsall in the West Midlands, drum & bass producer Goldie first shot to fame in the mid 1990’s when his record Inner City Life hit the clubs and grew into a go-to record used by countless TV folk when they wanted a cool soundtrack to some footage of hopeful-yet-disaffected urban youth.
+Born in God’s own country; Walsall in the West Midlands, drum & bass producer Goldie first shot to fame in the mid 1990’s when his record Inner City Life hit the clubs and grew into the go-to record used by countless TV folk when they wanted a cool soundtrack to some footage of hopeful-yet-disaffected urban youth.